RickStrahl/Westwind.RazorHosting/Readme.md

 If no `@model` or `@inherits` is specified, the Model is assumed to be of type `dynamic`.

+### Using Host Containers
+Host Containers wrap the basic `RazorEngine` by providing automatic caching for templates, automatic template change detection and the ability to optionally run the Razor templates in a separate AppDomain.

+There are two provided HostContainers:

+* **RazorStringHostContainer**
+Renders templates from strings.
+Templates are cached based on the template's text.

+* **RazorFolderHostContainer**
+Renders templates from the file system by pointing at a template on disk.
+Templates are cached based on file timestamps.
+Folder hosted templates support Partial Layout and Layout pages.

+HostContainers are meant to be **reused**, so you typically instantiate it once, then hang on to the reference and reuse it for subsequent requests.
+The template cache is associated with an instance so in order to get the caching benefit the instance needs to stay alive.

 ### A better Approach - Host Container and Application Wrapper
 I'm going to jump ahead a bit and offer a recommended approach for using this Razor Rendering tool by using a host container, and an application specific wrapper class.
 This way you can configure your Template renderer once in one place and be done with it.